-Surveyed shops gave highest marks to Amica, Arbella, Norfolk & Dedham, Quincy Mutual, and USAA.
-Shops rated Allstate, Ameriprise, and Progressive lowest.
+Surveyed shops gave highest marks to Arbella and Norfolk & Dedham.
+Shops rated Allstate, Esurance, GEICO, Progressive, and Vermont Mutual lowest.

 Another way to assess quality is to look at the number of complaints filed against each company with state regulators.
 While policyholders might rate a company less than “superior” if its deficiencies are minor, filing a formal complaint with a government regulatory agency presumably reflects serious dissatisfaction.

-Our auto insurance comparison tool reports counts of private passenger auto insurance complaints filed with the Massachusetts Office of Consumer Affairs & Business Regulation during 2011, 2012, and 2013, the most recent years for which data were available when we checked.
-It also reports a “complaint rate,” which takes into account the fact that companies that do much more business than others are likely to incur more complaints.
+Our ratings tables report counts of private passenger auto insurance complaints filed with the Massachusetts Office of Consumer Affairs & Business Regulation during 2017, 2018, and 2019.
+Our ratings tables also report a “complaint rate,” which takes into account the fact that companies that do much more business than others are likely to incur more complaints.
 It is calculated as the number of complaints per $10 million in private passenger auto insurance premiums written.

 Non-renewals and Terminations